jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/mozilla-sops.md

 ## Rationale

 [Sops](https://github.com/mozilla/sops)
-is the tool we use for managing all our organizational secrets like passwords, access keys, [PII](https://en.wikipedia.org/wiki/Personal_data),
+is the tool we use for managing most of our organizational secrets like passwords, access keys, [PII](https://en.wikipedia.org/wiki/Personal_data),